What's Your Leadership Style?

 A good leader can step into any given situation and construct a vision for a better future, brainstorm strategies for realizing that future and execute a plan to see it to fruition.
 But the best leaders take it a step further by understanding their strengths and weaknesses and learning to practice the leadership style that best suits them and their team, allowing them to accomplish more, compel greater change and create a legacy that extends beyond their lifetime.
 Those around you then learn how to lead themselves, creating a positive cycle of growth.

-Knowing the leadership style best suited for your particular personality will not only make you a more effective leader, but it will help you better understand yourself.
-You’ll learn about your strongest qualities and therefore be able to refine and maximize them, while also becoming more aware of the qualities that you need to work on in order to be the best version of yourself you can be.
+But how many styles of leadership are there, and why do you need to adhere to one?
+Understanding the leadership style best suited for your particular personality will not only make you a more effective leader, it will help you better understand and master yourself.
+You’ll learn about your strongest qualities and therefore be able to refine and maximize them, while also becoming more aware of the qualities that you need to work on to be the best version of yourself.

-Regardless of which leadership style you resonate with most, your leadership should always be rooted in servant leadership.
-Servant leadership is a term used to describe using your leadership skills to serve a greater good.
-This could be working to benefit your community, culture or the world at large.
-Servant leadership is the most effective and powerful way to lead; when you focus on your ultimate purpose or vision, you’re better able to persevere through hard times that may come your way.
+Regardless of which leadership style you resonate with most, everything you do as a leader must be rooted in servant leadership.
+Servant leadership means using your leadership skills to serve a greater good.
+This could be working to benefit your workplace, community, culture or the world at large.
+Servant leadership is the most effective and powerful way to lead; when you focus on your ultimate purpose or vision, you’re better equipped to persevere through hard times that may come your way.

 Democratic leadership style

 A democratic leader is one who places high value on the diverse skills, qualities and knowledge base of their team.
-He or she will work to cultivate consensus within the group by consistently asking, “What do you think?” to those around them.
+They will work to cultivate consensus within the group by consistently asking those around them, “What do you think?”
 Doing so will tap into the collective wisdom the group has to offer in order to discover the next best step, and allow others to develop confidence in the leader.

-That said, this style of leadership is not a great approach in an emergency or crisis as it can be more time-consuming than other styles.
-It’s beneficial to know where your team stands on any given issue, but sometimes you have to make decisions alone.
+That said, this style of leadership is not an ideal approach in an emergency or crisis, as it can be more time-consuming than other styles.
+It’s beneficial to know where your team stands on any given issue, but sometimes you have to make decisions – especially fast ones – alone.

 Visionary leadership style